jackhman/sergio-martin-rubio-site/_posts/2019-07-11-moving-beyond-rest-with-graphql.md

 ## Specification

 This API Query Language allows you to retrive data from a service in one go.
 How can I do that?
-A single endpoint is exposed by GraphQL, and given a schema which contains your models and operations, you can make HTTP requests to this single endpoint by providing operation names and fields.
+A single endpoint is exposed by GraphQL, and given a schema which contains your models and operations, you can make HTTP requests to this single endpoint by providing operation names, payload and variables.

 GraphQL supports both, GET and POST HTTP methods.
 In case of GET, we have to use a query parameter (`?query={operationName{field}}`) and do URL encoding.
 On the other hand, we could do a standard POST request with a JSON payload.